PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [Variance Explained](http://varianceexplained.org/posts/): The blog of DataCamp's Chief Data Scientist, David Robinson.

 [Hooked on Data](https://hookedondata.org/): Emily Robinson's blog.
 Emily currently works at DataCamp and was previously at Etsy.

+[Conor Dewey's Blog/Newsletter](https://www.conordewey.com/newsletter): I send an email newsletter every Tuesday with my notes for the past week — the stories and links that I thought were interesting, plus any new posts or projects I’ve been working on.

 ---